 How to Maintain Consistency with Your Household Staff

 So it’s important to keep your staff if possible, either by having them live-in with you, accommodate strict quarantines, or adjust to remote work for the time being.
-Last week, we outlined some tips for how to acclimate to having your staff live-in with you during this time.
+For more information, see our tips for how to acclimate to having live-in staff during this time.

 Remember everyone’s life has been disturbed, and members of your household staff may be feeling anxious about work and income.
 Communicate openly about your plans and needs and be flexible.
 Replacing staff is a long and stressful process, and it is ideal to maintain your current staffing situation so the transition out of isolation can be easier.